tock/tock/doc/wg/core/notes/core-notes-2022-04-08.md

   thought the challenge of having to trust liveness is interesting.
 Also got some questions after the talk about how we compare to Redleaf and whether Redleaf's fault-recovery mechanisms could work for our purposes.
-Some questions about whether there is interest in developing a public collection of safe-Rust-only crates with other systems like Redleaf and [several unintelligible words] safe-Rust-only app code, which is an interesting idea.
+Some questions about whether there is interest in developing some public collection of safe-Rust-only crates with other systems like Redleaf and Theseus and working with them on requiring safe-Rust-only app code, which is an interesting idea.
-- Amit: Are people familiar with Redleaf and [unintelligible]?
+- Amit: Are people familiar with Redleaf and Theseus?
 These are two research operating systems for not-microcontrollers also requiring Rust.
 - Alyssa: I have not heard of them.
 - Branden: [Linked https://mars-research.github.io/projects/redleaf/ in chat.]
 - Amit: Expect to hear from Hudson next week.
 I think generally the topic of an